 That being said, you may not always be aware that there’s a problem if you’re not constantly monitoring your business’ social media or review accounts.
 People just love to complain, it’s in our nature, even if you do run a nearly perfect business.
 Somewhere, somehow, a customer is going to get angry and they can’t wait to tell you about it.

-But if you are armed with just a few clues for how to handle angry customers, you can usually smooth things over very quickly.
-Even better, you can communicate and help your angry customer so they get what they need and—gulp—might even go home happy and turn the experience into a PR and marketing win.
+Being equipped with a few strategies for how to handle angry customers will help you smooth things over very quickly.
+Moreover, you’ll be better prepared to communicate with your angry customer and help them get what they need so they can possibly turn the experience into a positive review, which is a PR and marketing win.

 1) Don’t interrupt them